-Barriers was recorded and produced in Toronto by Doug Romanow in 2006.
-The album included a re-recorded version of Octagon and featured First Man on Mars, a 7-minute epic rock anthem about traveling to the red planet.
-Barriers received positive reviews by critics such as Music Connection Magazine and Cleveland Scene Magazine.
+Farnham's first solo album, Barriers, was produced in Toronto by Doug Romanow.
+The album included a re-recorded version of Octagon, and featured First Man on Mars, a 7-minute rock anthem about traveling to the red planet.
+Barriers received positive industry reviews from the likes of Music Connection Magazine and Cleveland Scene Magazine.

-It has been 15 years since Barriers and Jason is excited to be releasing a string of new self-produced singles, the first of which is a cover of Hallelujah by Leonard Cohen.
-Sign up for Jason's mailing list to stay up to date on the release of these new indie-rock tracks.
+Sign up for Jason's mailing list to stay up to date on the release of all his upcoming new indie-rock tracks.